ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Application Profile Overview {#overview}

+This document describes how to use {{I-D.ietf-ace-key-groupcomm}} and {{RFC9200}} to perform authentication, authorization and key distribution actions as overviewed in Section 2 of {{I-D.ietf-ace-key-groupcomm}}, when the considered group is pub/sub clients belonging to the same security group.

+Pub/sub clients communicate within their application groups as mapped to pub/sub topics.
+The pub/sub topic values may consist of a collection of one or more sub-topics, which may have their own sub-topics, forming a hierarchy.
+The applications decide how to map this hierarchy into different application groups, and a security group SHOULD be associated with a single application group.
+However, the same application group MAY be associated with multiple security groups.
+Further details and considerations on the mapping between the two types of groups are out of the scope of this document.

 The architecture of the scenario is shown in {{archi}}.
 A Client can act both as a publisher and a subscriber, publishing to some topics, and subscribing to others.
 However, for the simplicity of presentation, this profile describes Publisher and Subscriber Clients separately.
 The Broker acts as the ACE RS, and also corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}).

 Both Publisher and Subscriber Clients use the same pub/sub communication protocol and the same transport profile of ACE in their interaction with the broker.
-The pub/sub communication protocol considered in this document is CoAP, as described in {{I-D.ietf-core-coap-pubsub}}, but the specification can apply to other pub/sub protocols such as MQTT {{MQTT-OASIS-Standard-v5}}, or other transport.
+The pub/sub communication protocol considered in this document is CoAP, as described in {{I-D.ietf-core-coap-pubsub}}, but the specification can apply to other pub/sub protocols such as MQTT {{MQTT-OASIS-Standard-v5}}, or other transport protocols.
 All clients MUST use CoAP when communicating to the KDC.

 ~~~~~~~~~~~~
              +----------------+   +----------------+